<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1966453256977332&amp;ev=PageView&amp;noscript=1">

 1.)
 Is Farm & Wilderness a single camp or multiple camps?

-Farm & Wilderness is a community of 5 camps serving campers ages 4-17.
+Farm & Wilderness is a community of six camps serving campers ages 4-17.
 The camps are all a little bit different in their focus.
 More on each camp below.
-Sometimes the camps do trips together, sometimes they do other events, and three times a summer all the camps come together for a large bonfire.
+Sometimes the camps do trips together, sometimes they do other events, and three times a summer all the camps come together for a large celebration.
 Each camp generally has its own kitchen and infirmary.
-4 of the camps are located on the Woodward Reservoir about a half mile from each other and the 5th is on Lake Ninevah, about 30 minutes away.
+Four of the camps are located on the Woodward Reservoir about a half mile from each other and the other two are on Lake Ninevah, about 30 minutes away.

 2.)
 What makes Farm & Wilderness camps different from other summer camps?